Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 This is a reflection of the energy consumption consumed by a given piece of software for a given task.
 This could be applied for several taxonomies:
 - Datacenter
 - Indiviudual machine (e.g. VM/Node)
-- Indiviudual service (e.g. machine learning training job)
+- Indiviudual service (e.g. API call, ML training job)
 - Execution of code

 ### Location-Based Carbon Intensity Measurement (`I`)